Drovosek01/adobe-packager/README.md

    - [here](https://helpx.adobe.com/download-install/kb/creative-cloud-desktop-app-download.html) for "offline" installer of Creative Cloud under "macOS | Alternative downloads"

-2. For the script to work, Python 3 and XCode (or XCode components) must be installed
+2. For the script to work, Python 3 must be installed

-   - just run this command `xcode-select --install` in terminal to install it
+   - just download and install [Python from official site](https://www.python.org/downloads/)

 3. Clone the repository `git clone https://github.com/Drovosek01/adobe-packager` or download files via your browser (and of course unpack archive with files)

 4. In the Finder double click on the `ccdl.command` file and follow the prompts in the terminal.
-You can also run the installer in the terminal to have it install into `/Applications/Adobe\ Packager.command`.
-Note that it needs the folder from github to remain on your system when you installed it.

    - You also can type `python3` in terminal and type path to `ccdl.py` file or just drop it to terminal window and press Enter.
 You can add attributes for launch `ccdl.py` file for specific work.